Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 Lakers Performance Insights

-- Los Angeles attempts 35.1% percent of its shots from beyond the arc, and 25.2% of its made baskets are from there.
-Inside the 3-point line, it takes 64.9% of its shots, with 74.8% of its makes coming from there.
+- Los Angeles takes 35.1% percent of its shots from beyond the arc, and 25.2% of its made shots are from there.
+Inside the 3-point line, it attempts 64.9% of its shots, with 74.8% of its makes coming from there.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.